 • Gives families confidence that everything that can be done is being done to keep their loved ones safe from falling

-• Strengthens awareness of the facility as an enlightened, caring organisation
+• Strengthens awareness of an aged care facility as an enlightened, caring organisation

 • Helps mitigate any previous duty of care reputational damage